Keep reading to discover the Best Breakfast & Brunch in North London.

 274B St Paul’s Rd, Highbury East, London N1 2LJ, http://www.stpaulislington.com/

 Half Cup are a trendy farmhouse style coffee shop a short walk from King’s Cross Station.
 The interior has a shabby chic vibe with washed wooden tables and funky lighting features.
-They take presentation very seriously here so bring your camera to snap a picture of their photogenic Oreo french toast or their decadent loaded breakfast bun.
+They take presentation very seriously here so bring your camera to snap a picture of their photogenic Oreo French toast or hash brown eggs benedict.
 Half Cup has a second location near Barbican, East London.
 They usually have a large queue but they are worth waiting for.

 Why go?
 For style and substance.